Research

 Three product surfaces, one for each phase of the playbook:

-- ARTEMIS — adversarial probes for the disclosed CVE classes plus continuous red-teaming for new techniques.
+• ARTEMIS — adversarial probes for each threat class above, plus continuous red-teaming for new techniques.
 This validates the runtime layer before and after rollout.

 The architecture is the answer; the products are the implementation.
-If your team has built the architecture in-house, great — most haven't, and the timeline pressure of a 9-CVE-in-4-day disclosure cycle is exactly when "build it ourselves" stops being viable.
+If your team has built the architecture in-house, great — most haven't, and the timeline pressure of an agent ecosystem moving faster than its security tooling is exactly when "build it ourselves" stops being viable.

-Book a demo and we'll walk through your specific Hermes deployment, the controls you already have, and the gaps the recent disclosures expose.
+Book a demo and we'll walk through your specific Hermes deployment, the controls you already have, and the gaps the architecture exposes.
 Twenty minutes, no slideware.